cpouchon/ORTHOSKIM/README.md

 Some python libraries are also required:
 + Bio==0.1.0
 + joblib==0.13.2
++ pandas==0.24.2
++ ete2==2.3.10
++ numpy==1.16.2

 ### 2. Input files
 ------------------

-OrthoSKim requires annotation files from sample assemblies of chloroplast and rdnanuc obtained with [ORG.Asm](https://git.metabarcoding.org/org-asm/org-asm) and [ORG.Annotate](https://git.metabarcoding.org/org-asm/org-annotate) softwares .
-This script has to be first run with *indexing* mode to identify samples required for skimming by searching them into **PATH_FIND_CHLORO/** directory.
+OrthoSKim can used annotation files from sample assemblies of chloroplast and rdnanuc obtained with [ORG.Asm](https://git.metabarcoding.org/org-asm/org-asm) and [ORG.Annotate](https://git.metabarcoding.org/org-asm/org-annotate) softwares with *extraction_targeted* mode.
+Otherwise, OrthoSkim could be performed directly wide assemblies (in *SPAdes_assembly* mode) from the sequencing reads.
+In both cases, a sample files and a config files are required (see 2.3 section), including reference sequences, and list of targeted genes (see 2.4 and 2.5 sections).

 #### 2.1 - Config file (config_orthoskim.txt)